ArturoAmaya/ShortcutsQR/README.md

 ## urls
 The standard list of tuples.
 The label "homepage" is `'_$!<HomePage>!$_'`, and "home" is `'_$!<Home>!$_'`.
 Interestingly, the custom label "Custom haha" is `Custom haha`.
 Content that appears as "amazinga.com" is reported as "http://amazinga.com" in the contacts app, so it seems that is added in automatically (why not https?).
 ## birthday
+This is a 'datetime.datetime' object.
+Thats YYYY-MM-DD HH:MM:SS (I think it defaulted to 05:00:00).
+Don't think there's a clear cut way to access other datetimes like anniversary.
+## Other
+### Nickname
+nickname is just a string
+### organization
+also just a string